 Sony RX100 V versus Canon G1 X Mark III

-The Sony Cyber-shot DSC-RX100 V and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in October 2016 and October 2017.
+The Sony Cyber-shot DSC-RX100 V and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in October 2016 and October 2017.
 Both the RX100 V and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (RX100 V) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

-An illustration of the physical size and weight of the Sony RX100 V and the Canon G1 X Mark III is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Sony RX100 V and the Canon G1 X Mark III are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 V – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably larger (52 percent) than the Sony RX100 V. Moreover, the G1X Mark III is markedly heavier (33 percent) than the RX100 V. It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the RX100 V does not feature any corresponding weather-sealing.